jtaube/jtaube.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: ""
-excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello!
+# Hi!
+I'm Juliana.

 I'm a third-year PhD student in Biology in the <a href='http://bansallab.com/'>Bansal Lab</a> at Georgetown University.
 My research explores the interplay between behavior and infectious disease, with a focus on how contact patterns vary across space, time, transmission modes, and disease states.

-I am an <a href="https://www.nsfgrfp.org/">NSF Graduate Research Fellow</a> and a member of the <a href="https://midasnetwork.us/midas-student/">MIDAS Trainee Network Executive Committee</a>.
+I'm also an <a href="https://www.nsfgrfp.org/">NSF Graduate Research Fellow</a> and a member of the <a href="https://midasnetwork.us/midas-student/">MIDAS Trainee Network Executive Committee</a>.
 I graduated from Bowdoin College in 2021 where I studied math and biology.
 In 2019, I participated in an REU at the University of Georgia which sparked my interest in disease ecology.
 My full CV is available [here](/files/taube-cv.pdf).

 Outside the lab, I enjoy experimenting with new recipes, playing ice hockey, and biking along the Potomac.